 B i o g r a p h y

 As a soloist Kristian's international debut was with Antonín Jiránek's (1712-1761) Bassoon Concerto no. 3 in F major in Steinfurth (Germany) at the age of 14 (April 9th 2006), with Rogaland Youth Symphony Orchestra from Norway.
-His most recent international soloistic appearance was with Egil Hovland's bassoon concerto "Agnus Dei" for bassoon & choir, which he performed in Mannheim (Germany) 2018.
-He has also gotten several compositions dedicated to him, which he has premiered.
+Among his most recent international soloistic appearances are Egil Hovland's bassoon concerto "Agnus Dei" for bassoon & choir and Dana Wilson's bassoon concerto "Avatar", both pieces Kristian performed in Germany.
+Not long after he re-premiered Michael Gotthard Fischer’s (1773-1829) Bassoon Concerto in F-Major at the ADAMS Festival in the Netherlands.
+(A concerto discovered by, restored by and published by Kristian).
+He also performed Sæverud's Bassoon Concerto with the Norwegian Youth Orchestra in Stavanger Concert House.
+Kristian has gotten several compositions dedicated to him (approximately 50x), which he has premiered.
 Among the composers are: Federico Maria Sardelli (Italian), Filip Sande (Norwegian), Pablo Queipo de Llano (Spanish), Kohei Kondo (Japanese), Quinn Mason (American), Giorgio Pacchioni (Italian), Robert Rønnes (Norwegian), Sevag Derghougassian (Lebanese), Marcus Paus (Norwegian), Dubravko Žerjal (Croatian), and more.
 All the composers and their pieces can be seen / heard at "Dedications".